Atrium

 In 1367, he had two main buildings erected:

-Ancient remains: a Roman trace in Montpellier
+Ancient remains: traces of Roman history in Montpellier